-The concentration risks in LUKB's lending book to the regional economy and especially to the residential real estate market are mitigated by LUKB's prudent risk management and, as we believe, still-low risk appetite.
+The concentration risks in LUKB's lending book to the regional economy and especially to the residential real estate market are mitigated by LUKB's prudent risk management and still-low risk appetite, in our view.
 These factors are reflected in the high asset quality of its loan portfolio.
-Even though the loan growth accelerated to over 5% per year in 2016, we expect it to stay broadly in line with that of peers at about 4%-5% over the next two years.
+Even though we expect loan growth to accelerate to over 6% per year as of December 2018 compared with December 2017, we expect it to slow to the level of its peers at about 3.5%-4.5% over the next two years.

-The loan book is dominated by residential real estate loans, which, as of Dec.
-31, 2016, accounted for over 70% of the loan portfolio and expose the bank to material concentration risk.
+The loan book is dominated by residential real estate loans, which, as of June 30, 2018, accounted for over 70% of the loan portfolio and expose the bank to material concentration risk.
 We note, however, that the mortgage portfolio is granular and highly collateralized.
-It has an estimated slightly decreasing average loan-to-value ratio of about 58.5% for mortgage loans as of March 2017, partly mitigating the concentration risk.
-Also, we note a slowly increasing trend of loan origination for residential properties outside the canton exceeding 20% of the total residential financing portfolio in early 2017.
+It has an estimated slightly decreasing average loan-to-value ratio of about 58% for mortgage loans as of first-half 2018, partly mitigating the concentration risk.
+Also, we note a slowly increasing trend of loan origination for residential properties outside the canton exceeding 20% of the total residential financing portfolio in early 2018.
 Like its domestic peers, LUKB is exposed to risks related to the increase in residential real estate prices.
 Although we understand that LUKB also finances real estate where property prices are booming, around Lake Lucerne, we expect it to maintain its conservative risk profile practices.

-Consequently, we project LUKB's cost of risk to remain low at 5 basis points (bps) in the next 18-24 months, given our expectation of a prolonged low-interest-rate environment in Switzerland.
-The share of nonperforming loans in the total loan portfolio has been continuously decreasing since 2014 and amounted to 0.2% as of June 30, 2017.
-We expect it to slightly increase but remain low at about 0.2%-0.3% in the next 18-24 months.
+Consequently, we project LUKB's cost of risk to remain low at or slightly below 5 basis points (bps) in the next 18-24 months, given our expectation of a prolonged low-interest-rate environment in Switzerland.
+The share of nonperforming loans in the total loan portfolio remained at a stable 0.2% as of June 30, 2018, compared with similarly low 2016-2017 levels.
+We expect it to slightly increase but remain low at below 0.3% in the next 18-24 months.

-LUKB's participation in syndicated corporate loans, representing less than 5% of total loans as of June 30, 2017, exposes it to somewhat higher credit risk.
+LUKB's participation in syndicated corporate loans, representing less than 5% of total loans as of June 30, 2018, exposes it to somewhat higher credit risk.
 This is partly mitigated by borrowers' generally sound creditworthiness, LUKB's selective participation in this type of lending, and its adherence to sound underwriting standards.
 That said, we believe that this activity does not provide any significant diversification benefit for LUKB.